Edible Oils

 • Shortness of breath

-Monitor Other Symptoms and Your Diet An easy but extremely important fix to consider is the food that goes into our bodies.
+An easy but extremely important fix to consider is the food that goes into our bodies.
 Creating a heart health diet plan can greatly reduce the risk of cardiovascular diseases and goes a long way in maintaining your health as a whole.
 Mentioned below are some factors that can lead to heart disease and foods that can help prevent them:

 • Blood Pressure: Leafy green vegetables such as lettuce, cabbage, and spinach contain nitrates that are helpful in regulating blood pressure.

-• Cholesterol: Tofu and soy, both contain isoflavones, a type of dietary compound that reduces LDL or “bad” cholesterol, which is known to cause heart disease and strokes
+• Cholesterol: Tofu and soy, both contain isoflavones, a type of dietary compound that reduces LDL or “bad” cholesterol, which is known to cause heart disease and strokes.

 • Diabetes: To minimise sugar intake, switch to healthier alternatives such as dark chocolate that is actually good for the heart owing to flavonoids that lower risk of heart diseases.
 Fruits, like melons, that are naturally sweet in flavour make a good substitute too.